pincadan/disaster_recovery_plan/README.md

 This Python implementation demonstrates:

-1.Backup creation using tar
+1. Backup creation using tar.
-2.Log-based monitoring
+2. Log-based monitoring.
-3.Error handling
+3. Error handling.
-4.Configuration management
+4. Configuration management.

 For a complete portfolio project, add: